upa/mscp/doc/mscp.rst

    file is passed, **mscp** reads the checkpoint to load a remote host, copy direction, and files and their chunks to be transferred.
 Namely, **mscp** can resume a past failed transfer from the checkpoint.
-   Resumeing with a checkpoint does not require *source ... target* arguments.
+   Resuming with a checkpoint does not require *source ... target* arguments.
 Other SSH connection options, such as port number and config file, should be specified as with the failed run.
 In addition, checkpoint files have file paths as relative paths.
 Thus, you must run **mscp** in the same working directory as the failed run.
-You can see the contents of a checkpoint file with the **mscp -vv -D -R CHECKOPOINT** command (Dry-run mode).
+You can see the contents of a checkpoint file with the **mscp -vv -D -R CHECKPOINT** command (Dry-run mode).
 Note that the checkpoint file is not automatically removed after the resumed transfer ends successfully.
 Users should check the return value of **mscp** and remove the checkpoint if it returns 0.